cea-hpc/NabLab/fr.cea.nabla.ir/README.txt

 The content of the folder src-gen must not be deleted.

-The file fr.cea.nabla.ir.ir.impl.ArrayVariableImpl overrides the method getDimensions to bypass an EMF bug that not allows duplicated elements even if the ecore unique attribute is set to false.
+The file fr.cea.nabla.ir.ir.impl.ConnectivityVariableImpl overrides the method getDimensions to bypass an EMF bug that not allows duplicated elements even if the ecore unique attribute is set to false.

 	/**